AdoshiMatamoto/adrianmatei.com/_photostories/brienz-rothorn-railway-trip.md

     title: "Or have a closer look at the lake church, spotted on your way up"
 ---

-A journey you just need to make if you are in the Interlaken area of Switzerland.
-Once you reach the top you have amazing view on the Lake Brienz (German: Brienzersee) and the surrounding Swiss Alps, topping with Jungfrau, Mönch and Eiger.
+A journey you just need to make if you are around Lake Brienz (German: Brienzersee) in the mountainous Bernese Oberland region of central Switzerland.
+ Once you reach the top you have amazing view on the lake and the surrounding Swiss Alps (amongst others Jungfrau, Mönch and Eiger).
   The trip up and down by the steam train is lots of fun too.
-But I'll the pictures speak for themselves:
+But I'll let the pictures speak for themselves - **click on a picture to start the gallery**:

- {% include gallery caption="This is a sample gallery with **Markdown support**." %}
+ {% include gallery caption="Brienz Rothorn Railway #photostory" %}

- This is some text after the gallery just to make sure that everything aligns properly.
+ Check out the [Brienz-Rothorn-Bahn website](http://brienz-rothorn-bahn.ch/?lang=en) to get more information about timetable, prices, restaurant and hiking possibilities.